borgej/BeeBot/README.md

 The plan is to finish "basis" functionality and host it for free for everyone that wants to use this.

 Ps.
--If anyone wants to join in on the project, please do!
-I'd live to get more heads in on this.
+* If anyone wants to join in on the project, please do!
+I'd love to get more heads in on this.
--Please dont snag my ClientId =P
+* Please dont snag my ClientId =P

 ## TODO's
 * Optimize database calls